Search Country

 The annual fee to maintain the trademark registration increased from KYD 100.00 to KYD 200.00 (from EUR 88.00 to approx. EUR 176.00) for one class.
 Each additional class costs now KYD 100.00 (approx. EUR 88.00).

-Legal basis is the Trade Marks Act of 1994.
+The legal basis is the Trade Marks Act (TMA) 1994.

-A registration provides protection for the trademark in the United Kingdom of Great Britain and Northern Ireland and automatically extends to the British Indian Ocean Territory, the Falkland Islands, and the Isle of Man.
-On the Bahamas, subject to local prior rights, the owner of a UK trademark is entitled to registration upon production of a UK registration certificate.
+Registration provides protection for the trademark in the United Kingdom (UK) of Great Britain and Northern Ireland and automatically extends to the British Indian Ocean Territory, the Falkland Islands, the Isle of Man, and South Georgia and the Sandwich Islands.
+In the Bahamas, subject to locally acquired prior rights, the owner of a UK trademark is entitled to registration on the production of a UK registration certificate.

-In addition to local registration, it is also possible to apply for registration based on a UK trademark in the following countries: Anguilla, Antigua and Barbuda, Bermuda, Dominica, Fiji, Gibraltar, Guernsey, Guyana, Montserrat, Saint Kitts and Nevis, Saint Lucia, Sierra Leone, Virgin Islands and Western Samoa.
+In addition to local registration, it is also possible to apply for registration based on a UK trademark in the following countries: Anguilla, Bermuda, Fiji, Grenada, Guyana, Montserrat, Saint Kitts and Nevis, Saint Lucia, Samoa, and Sierra Leone.
+In Samoa, an application based on a UK trademark must be filed within 12 months of the UK application date.

 Trademark protection is obtained by registration.
-It can also be acquired by sufficient public recognition.
+It can also be acquired by use.

-The UK is a “common law“ jurisdiction, i. e. official and juridical decisions on the Trade Marks Act of 1994 are rendered on the basis of prior decisions and judgements on similar cases.
+The UK is a common law jurisdiction, i.e., official and juridical decisions on the Trade Marks Act 1994 are rendered on the basis of prior decisions and judgments in similar cases.

-Registrable as a trademark are all distinctive and graphically representable signs, such as words, names, acronyms, letters, numbers, devices, emblems, holograms, colours, colour combinations, the three-dimensional form of a good or its packaging as well as sound marks, olfactory marks and any combination of the mentioned signs.
+Registrable trademarks are signs which are distinctive of the goods and/or services which the application covers and are capable of being represented clearly and precisely, such as words, names, acronyms, letters, numbers, devices, holograms, moving images, colours, colour combinations, patterns, the three-dimensional shape of a product or its packaging (subject to the specific shape marks provisions under s3(2) of the TMA 1994), as well as sound marks and any combination of the mentioned signs.

 The following trademark types are registrable: trademarks, service marks, collective marks, certification marks.